-College Faculty: Vocal Arts
+College Vocal Arts Artist in Residence (no instruction)

 Multiple Grammy Award-winning and MSM Precollege alumna Isabel Leonard (PC ’98, HonDMA ’21) continues to thrill audiences both in the opera house and on the concert stage.
 In repertoire that spans from Vivaldi to Mozart to Nico Muhly, she has graced the stages of the Vienna State Opera, Paris Opera, Salzburg Festival, Bavarian State Opera, Carnegie Hall, Glyndebourne Festival, Teatro Comunale di Bologna, Aix-en-Provence Festival, The Metropolitan Opera, Lyric Opera of Chicago, San Francisco Opera, LA Opera, and The Santa Fe Opera in Il barbiere di Siviglia (Rosina), La Cenerentola (Angelina), Le nozze di Figaro (Cherubino), Così fan tutte (Dorabella), Don Giovanni (Zerlina/Donna Elvira), La clemenza di Tito (Sesto), Werther (Charlotte), Dialogues des Carmélites (Blanche de la Force), Griselda (Costanza), La bohème (Musetta), Giulio Cesare (Sesto), and the title roles in Carmen, La Périchole, Cendrillon, Marnie, and Der Rosenkavalier.